yxes/dhudash-preprocess/README.md

 The ftp site linked to above has data available for all fifty states.
 However, the formatting is difficult to use, due to several issues (e.g., differences in alignment, etc).
-And each file has data for virtually all fifty states, on along with
+And each file has data for virtually all fifty states, on along with many different variables concerning demographics.

-Since there is such data for numerous health conditions, for all fifty states, there is a need to be able to render it in usable form.
+Since each sheet contains statistics for a different health conditions, then overall there's plenty of data available for which a subset could be extracted and combined with, or compared to, other health statistics.